lstanard/american-spoon/readme.md

 6. Check out new product overlays
  - The "Add to cart" button still doesn't seem right

+7. How should we handle the product page image previews?
+Zoom?
+Simple swap?

 To-do:
 ------

 #### High priority: ####

+- Browser testing (need lots of PC testing, IE9 and up only)
 - Finish footer layout (responsive formatting/troubleshooting)
+	- Assigned to Neal
 - Responsive updates to the Stores page (some layout issues while scaling down betwee 640px-980px)
-	- Neal is in the process of working on this
-- Browser testing (need lots of PC testing, IE9 and up only)
+	- Assigned to Neal
 - Check for consistency with border colors, move to a variable
 	- Jake is going to provide a style guide for this
-- Home page Instagram feed (hold until further feedback)
 - Login page buttons are too short (min-height disappeared?)
 - Footer sign-up button not the same height as the form field
 - Shipping banner text wraps to multiple lines, line-height too high